Michelin96/ETL-project/README.md

 You will need to have installed postreSQL (pgAdmin4).
 This can be found at <a href= "https://www.postgresql.org/download>postgresql.org">postgresql.org</a>.

+The ETL_ERD.jpeg is a diagram that shows the table columns, data types, primary keys and relationship for this database.

 Create a new postgreSQL database.
 In the Tables Query Tool, run the code from the db_schema.sql file.
-This will create the table schema for the three tables that correspond to the data CSV files. file in postgreSQL (pgAdmin4) to creat the tables.
-Load the csv's into the tables.
-The imdb.csv should be loaded first.
+This will create the table schema for the three tables that correspond to the data CSV files (see the ETL_ERD.jpeg for visual reference).
+Import the CSV's in to the tables in the following order: imdb_rts.csv, netflix_rts.csv, junction.csv.

 Datbase Queries